jundalisay/superblist/content/en/research/smith/jurisprudence/part-1/section-2/chapter-3.md

 contributors: ['Adam Smith']
 icon: /avatars/smith.png
 image: "/covers/lectures.jpg"
 description: "The power over the servants was arbitrary.
-A slave could have no property because the master had the disposal of his liberty"
+A slave could have no property"
 ---